jasleen101010/jasleen101010/README.md

 ## 🚀 About Me
 I'm an aspiring Data Scientist📊, Open Source Lover and Women in Tech Advocate👩🏽‍💻!
 I also enjoy mentoring people.
-When offline, I paint 🎨 and read 📚.
+When offline, I paint 🎨 and read 📚. <br>

+I am currently looking for new roles as a:
+- Data Scientist
+- Data Analyst
+- Business Analyst
+- Data Engineer
+- Product Analyst

 ## 🛠 My Skills include...
-Python, R, C, C#, Version Control, Microsoft Azure, GCP, Java, Javascript, HTML, CSS, MATLAB, SQL, Tableau.
+- Python 🐍
+- R 🖥️
+- Data Visualization: Power BI, Excel, Basics of Tableau, Seaborn, Matplotlib and ggplot2 📈
+- Machine Learning 🤖
+- NLP 🔊🗣️
+- Git and Version Control 🛠️
+- Cloud Computing: AWS and Azure 💭
+- HTML+ CSS and Basics of JS 🌐
+- SQL and NoSQL 🗃️
+- MATLAB 🧮

 ## 🔗 Links